dorinandreidragan/dorinandreidragan.github.io/docs/articles/jupyter-vscode-poetry.md

 Make sure to install the Jupyter extension in VSCode if you haven't already.
 You can find it in the Extensions view by searching for "Jupyter".

-## Step 4: Configure VSCode User Settings ⚙️
+## step 4: configure vscode user settings ⚙️

 Ensure that VSCode is configured to recognize Poetry virtual environments.
 Add the following settings to your `settings.json` file: